 When she’s not busy leading the church, Pastor Amy enjoys exploring New York, taking in a concert or a Broadway show, or hosting friends for dinner.
-She is an avid reader and loves to write, recently completing her first memoir which will be published by Penguin Random House Books in February, 2018.
+She is an avid reader and loves to write, recently completing her first memoir which will be published by Penguin Random House Books in 2020.
 Pastor Amy is a single mom to three amazing young adults who are each making their way in the world; they are her favorites.
 She is nourished by the support and care of the Riverside community, excited for the voice and witness of this church, and optimistic about the impact faith communities have on the world.
 She played the cello in high school but that has absolutely no relevance to her current life.
 Her children would say that her status as a licensed motorcyclist is the direct result of a midlife crisis, but she disagrees.

 Sermons, writing, and media coverage: